d4rk-d4nph3/Ransim/README.md

 Compiled in Visual Studio 2019.
 Download the solution folder and build in Visual Studio with .Net Framework installed.

+## Preparation

+- Place several dummy files such as documents and pictures in %USERPROFILE%\Reports directory.
+- Ransim only encrypts files in that directory and terminates if it does not find that directory.
+- If the Rclone function is enabled, the files in that directory will be zipped up and exfiltrated to Mega.

 ## Execute

 - Run *Ransim* as administrator.